-EMPLOYEE WARNING SYSTEM— NONPROBATIONARY EMPLOYEES
+EMPLOYEE WARNING PROCEDURES

-The College District shall use the following procedures in cases of termination of professional support staff.
+The following procedures are applicable to the conduct or job performance of College staff or administrators that results in a decision to impose a disciplinary penalty up to and including termination of employment.
+These procedures shall not apply to an employee who remains subject to the College introductory period.

-A supervisor shall make a written record of an employee’s performance deficiencies through the College District’s evaluation process or other written documentation, or both.
+A supervisor shall make a written record of an employee’s behavior and performance deficiencies through the College‘s performance evaluation process, and the Constructive Action Process (CAP), as applicable.

-A supervisor shall not terminate an employee without following the decision-making leave provisions in this regulation, but an employee may be suspended without notice as provided at SUSPENSION WITHOUT NOTICE, below.
+A supervisor shall not terminate an employee without following the Constructive Action Process provisions in this regulation, but an employee may be suspended without notice as provided at SUSPENSION, below.